52nd (Oxfordshire) Regiment of Foot: Light infantry

 Initially raised as a regular line regiment, the 52nd fought in the line during the American wars and the early Indian campaigns, and did not become a light regiment until 1803.
 Prior to this, the British Army had relied on irregulars and mercenaries to provide most of its light infantry or, when conditions demanded it, temporarily seconded regular line companies.
 While regular regiments were required to include one company of light infantry from 1758, the training of such light troops was inconsistent, and frequently inadequate.
 Consequently, when beginning a restructure of the British Army in the late 18th century, the Duke of York recognised a need for dedicated light troops, especially coming into a war against Napoleon and his experienced light infantry, the chasseurs.
-During the early war against the French, the British Army was bolstered by light infantry mercenaries from Germany and the Low Countries, but the British light infantry companies proved inadequate against the more effective French tirailleurs during the Flanders campaign, and in the Netherlands in 1799, and infantry reform became urgent.
+During the French Revolutionary Wars, the British army's light infantry was bolstered by mercenaries from Germany and the Low Countries, but British light infantry proved inadequate against their more effective French counterparts during the Flanders campaign and the 1799 Anglo-Russian invasion of Holland and infantry reform became urgent.